 The Public Employees Relations Commission (PERC) is an independent, quasi-judicial entity created in 1974 as part of the Public Employees Relations Act, Chapter 447, Part II, Florida Statutes, which implements the constitutional mandate of public sector collective bargaining in Florida.
-PERC's goals and priorities are to resolve public sector labor and employment disputes in a fair, impartial, and efficient manner and to otherwise effectuate the state's labor policy of promoting harmonious and cooperative relationships between government and its employees, both collectively and individually, and protecting the public by assuring the orderly and uninterrupted operations and functions of government.
+The Public Employees Relations Commission's goals and priorities are to resolve public sector labor and employment disputes in a fair, impartial and efficient manner and to otherwise effectuate the state's labor policy of promoting harmonious and cooperative relationships between government and its employees, both collectively and individually, and protecting the public by assuring the orderly and uninterrupted operations and functions of government.

-Essential Functions and Authority - PERC's authority and responsibilities are derived from Article I, section 6, and Article III, section 14, Florida Constitution, sections 110.124, 110.227, 112.044, 112.0455, 112.31895, 295.11, and, principally, Chapter 447, Part II, Florida Statutes.
+Essential Functions and Authority - The Public Employees Relations Commission's authority and responsibilities are derived from Article I, section 6, and Article III, section 14, Florida Constitution, sections 110.124, 110.227, 112.044, 112.0455, 112.31895, 295.11, and, principally, Chapter 447, Part II, Florida Statutes.

-The commission includes three commissioners appointed by the Governor, subject to Senate confirmation, for overlapping four-year terms; a small cadre of legally-trained hearing officers with expertise in public-sector labor and employment law; and a small administrative staff to support elections, the clerk's office, and administration.
-The Commission is located, for administrative purposes only, within DMS, but it is not subject to control, supervision, or direction by DMS.
+The Public Employees Relations Commission includes three commissioners appointed by the Governor, subject to Senate confirmation, for overlapping four-year terms; a small cadre of legally-trained hearing officers with expertise in public-sector labor and employment law; and a small administrative staff to support elections, the clerk's office, and administration.
+The Commission is located, for administrative purposes only, within the Department of Management Services (DMS), but it is not subject to control, supervision or direction by DMS.
 The Commission's core functions and responsibilities can be set forth in three categories:

 Labor - By way of background, the Legislature created PERC in 1974 to adjudicate public sector labor disputes between state and local government employees and employers.
-This is a constitutionally required function under Article I, section 6, Florida Constitution, which guarantees public employees the right to form and join unions and to collectively bargain, but prohibits strikes.
+This is a constitutionally required function under Article I, section 6, Florida Constitution, which guarantees public employees the right to form and join unions and to collectively bargain but prohibits strikes.
 In carrying out these mandates, PERC conducts formal evidentiary hearings and issues final orders to resolve labor disputes regarding bargaining unit configuration/modification and alleged unfair labor practices involving state and local governments.
-This includes monitoring disputes that have the potential to result in strikes; working to prevent strikes; imposing punishment on strikers, if necessary; and issuing declaratory statements to avoid future labor disputes.
-The commission has exclusive jurisdiction of labor cases involving financial urgency and the funding of collective bargaining agreements.
-The commission's final orders are appealable directly to the state appellate courts.
-In addition, the commission performs essential non-adjudicatory functions, such as appointing special magistrates to resolve impasses in labor negotiations, registering labor organizations, and ensuring that public-sector unions and officers provide required financial disclosure.
+This includes monitoring disputes that have the potential to result in strikes, working to prevent strikes, imposing punishment on strikers, if necessary, and issuing declaratory statements to avoid future labor disputes.
+The Commission has exclusive jurisdiction of labor cases involving financial urgency and the funding of collective bargaining agreements.
+The Commission's final orders are appealable directly to the state appellate courts.
+In addition, PERC performs essential non-adjudicatory functions, such as appointing special magistrates to resolve impasses in labor negotiations, registering labor organizations, and ensuring that public sector unions and officers provide required financial disclosure.
 It also conducts secret ballot elections throughout Florida for state and local government employees voting for or against establishing or maintaining union representation.